tidy-finance/website/docs/40_factor_selection_with_machine_learning.md

   step_center(ret, skip = TRUE)
 ```

 A table of all available recipe steps can be found [here](https://www.tidymodels.org/find/recipes/).
-As of `format(Sys.Date(), "%Y")`, more than 100 different processing steps are available!
-One important point: the definition of a recipe does not imply any calculations yet but rather provides a *description* of the tasks which are applied later.
+As of 2022, more than 100 different processing steps are available!
+One important point: the definition of a recipe does not trigger any calculations yet but rather provides a *description* of the tasks which are applied later.
 As a result, it is very easy to *reuse* recipes for different models and thus make sure that the outcomes are comparable as they are based on the same input.
 In the example above, it does not make a difference whether the input `data = training(split)` or `data = testing(split)` is used.
 All that matters at this early stage are the column names and types.